-Join the Rocky Mountain Conservancy and the Resource Stewardship Division to help restore Sprague Lake in Rocky Mountain National Park!
+Join the Rocky Mountain Conservancy and the Resource Stewardship Division to help restore Moraine Park in Rocky Mountain National Park!

 Who: Volunteers must be at least 15 years old and able to lift and carry 25 lbs up to 1/4 mile using wheelbarrows